-The U.S. Embassy Dushanbe Public Affairs Section is pleased to announce the 2022-2023 competition for the Fulbright Foreign Language Teaching Assistant (FLTA) Program.
+The U.S. Embassy Dushanbe Public Affairs Section is pleased to announce that the application for the 2023-2024 Fulbright Foreign Language Teaching Assistant (FLTA) Program is now open.

-Program Description: The Fulbright FLTA Program is a nine-month, ECA-funded, non-degree program for early career (not more than seven years of teaching experience) English teachers or professionals in related fields to teach their native language in an American college or university.
+Program Description: Sponsored by the U.S. Department of State Bureau of Educational and Cultural Affairs (ECA), the Fulbright FLTA Program is a nine-month, funded, non-degree program for early career (not more than seven years of teaching experience) English teachers or professionals in related fields to teach their native language in an American college or university.
 Candidates who are teachers in the fields of American Studies, Journalism and Media, American/English Literature, and teachers of their own language as a foreign language will also be considered on a case-by-case basis.
 In preparation for their return to careers in their home countries at the conclusion of the program, participants have the opportunity to refine their teaching skills, increase their English language proficiency, and extend their knowledge of the society and culture of the United States while serving as teaching assistants for their native language to U.S. students and strengthening foreign language instruction at U.S. colleges and universities.
 Fulbright FLTA participants also interact with their host communities in conversation groups, extracurricular activities, and community outreach projects.
 Fulbright FLTA participants must return to their home countries upon completion of the program.

 Fulbright FLTA participants will assist in up to twenty hours of language classes a week and are required to enroll in at least two courses per semester, one of which must be in U.S. Studies.
 Coursework is offered on either an audit or credit basis.
 Fulbright FLTA participants will also be expected to facilitate in-person or virtual cultural events, language clubs, and language tables.